ABOUT PHILOS HEALTH

 Collaboration

-Over the last 17 years, Philos Health’s emphasis on collaboration and partnership with locals of Jagna has been essential in providing impactful service during each medical visit
+For more than 20 years, Philos Health’s emphasis on collaboration with local communities has been essential to providing impactful service during each medical visit.